FikriAbdillah01/gdp-prediction/README.md

 Based on the picture, we see several economic events:

-1. The Post-War Economic Crisis in 1949: Tahun tersebut merupakan waktu transisi menjadi peaceful economy after the world war 2.
-Penurunan aktivitas ekonomi tersebut diakibatkan produksi yang biasanya untuk keperluan militer turun drastis.
+1. The Post-War Economic Crisis in 1949: That year was the time towards a peaceful economy after World War 2.
+The decline in economic activity was caused by a drastic drop in production, which is usually for military purposes.
 As a result, the government spending plummeted, leading to the unemployment rate skyrocketted and the economic activity significantly dropped.

-2. Great Recession 2007-2009: Krisis ekonomi tahun ini dikarenakan subprime motgage crisis, dimana bank mengeluarkan pinjaman rumah dengan resiko atau bunga tinggi kepada kreditur yang memiliki sejarah kredit yang buruk.
-Permintaan konsumen terhadap rumah meningkat karena suku bunga yang rendah dan syarat pinjaman yang mudah pada 2001.
-Banyak pembeli rumah yang mengajukan adjustable-rate mortgage (produk dari subprime mortgage).
-Namun, pada saat suku bunga mulai naik pada 2005, nilai pembayaran hipotek juga meningkat.
-Akhirnya, peminjam-peminjam yang gagal bayar tidak akan diberikan pinjaman laih bank, sehingga mereka terlilit utang dan harga rumah anjlok.
+2. Great Recession 2007-2009: This year's economic crisis is called the subprime mortgage crisis, where banks issue high-risk or high-interest home loans to creditors who have a bad credit history.
+Consumer demand for homes increased due to low interest rates and easy loan terms in 2001.Many home buyers are applying for adjustable-rate mortgages (a product of subprime mortgages).
+However, when interest rates started rising in 2005, mortgage payments also increased.
+Finally, borrowers who default will not be given another loan from the bank, so they are in debt and house prices plummet.
 The collapse of the subprime mortgage market led to bank failures, a credit freeze, and a global economic downturn.

-3. The Pandemic Recession 2020: Krisis ini diakibatkan penyakit dari virus COVID-19.
-Karena pandemi ini, pemerintah turun tangan dengan memberlakukan lockdown-membatasi aktifitas masyarakat-untuk mengurangi sebaran penyakit ini.
-Akibatnya, beberapa toko tutup permanen, unemployment rate meningkat tajam, dan akhirnya GDP negara menurun.
+3. The Pandemic Recession 2020:This crisis is caused by the disease from the COVID-19 virus.
+Because of this pandemic, the government intervened by imposing a lockdown - limiting community activities - to reduce the spread of this disease.
+As a result, several shops closed permanently, the unemployment rate increased sharply, and finally the country's GDP dropped.

 <p align = "center">
 <img width = "500" height = "350" src = "figures/correlation matrix 1947 1958.png">